 Team Bold Hearts, from the Adaptive Systems Research Group at the University of Hertfordshire, UK, has participated in RoboCup since 2002.
-Initially solely in the simulation leagues, we spread out to the kid-size humanoid hardware league 18 months ago.
+Initially solely in the simulation leagues, we spread out to the kid-size humanoid hardware league in 2013.
 To facilitate this step, we have chosen the popular DARwIn-OP robotic platform to make up our robotic team.
 Currently we use this platform unchanged, i.e. they conform to their original specification; our focus has been on the software controlling them.
 Starting from the Robotis DARwIn-OP software supplied with the robots, we have replaced many parts with our own implementations, with the gait module being the main part still mostly in its original form.
-Additionally, we used the libbats framework originally developed for the 3D simulation league, which our team members released and maintain as an open-source project.
+Additionally, we ported parts of the libbats framework originally developed for the 3D simulation league, which our team members released and maintain as an open-source project1.

-To the best of our knowledge team Bold Hearts is currently the only team working on both Soccer Simulation and Kid Size challenges.
-This puts us in a good position to transfer experience between the leagues.
+The history of the team in the simulation league has puts us in a good position to transfer experience between the leagues.
 With this in mind we strive to keep using a shared code-base and framework for both leagues.
 The remainder of this paper will outline some of the most important aspects of this framework as they apply to the kid-size league.